rpasquini/street-level-change/README.md

 - The Google Street View API only accepts latitude and longitude points for panorama IDs, not polygons
 - Data quality is challenged by coverage; not all informal areas have Street View imagery
 - Quantifying urban change in these areas is complex
-- Panoramas are not always taken from the exact same location, and not all areas have temporal coverage
+- Panoramas are not always taken from the exact same location

 ## Installation